OUTAGE MGMT

 Government & Emergency Services

-Police stations, fire stations, 112 centres, emergency coordination centres, water treatment plants, wastewater pumping stations, traffic management centres, and military installations.
+Police stations, fire stations, 911 centres, emergency operations centres, water treatment plants, wastewater lift stations, traffic management centres, and military installations.
 Loss cascades across all public safety functions.

 15